Vyral/base-template/_posts/2019-04-16-quick--easy-tips-to-prime-your-home-for-the-spring-market.md

 ---
 layout: post
-title: Quick & Easy Tips That Will Have Your Home Primed for the Spring Market
+title: Quick & Easy Tips To Prime Your Home for the Spring Market
 date: 2019-04-16 00:00:00
 tags:
   - Real Estate